 Three Sisters Waterfall, about 30 minutes south of Julian, is one of the premier Southern California waterfalls when it is flowing.
-This set of falls cascade over the rocks and there are three main falls (making up the three sisters).
+This set of falls cascade over the rocks, and there are three main waterfalls (making up the three sisters).
 It is best to visit after a good season of rain.
 While the area is a spectacular spot to explore, be sure to note that it is very steep getting into and out of the canyon.
-You shouldn’t take it on if you aren’t prepared for a more intense hike.
+You shouldn’t visit if you aren’t prepared for a more intense hike.
 Here is all the information.
-Note that it can get very hot, be prepared with more then enough water, especially in the summer.
+Note that it can get very hot, be prepared with more than enough water, especially in the summer.

 - 4 miles round trip

 - 1,000 feet of elevation

 - Bring hiking poles and shoes with good grip; they help a lot

 - Location: Search “three sisters falls trailhead” on Google Maps

 - This information was from my visit in 2017, I think the trail may be a little different now

 - Read all about my favorite California waterfalls here